 Dow Gardens held its grand re-opening of the Whiting Forest with the new canopy walk and two pedestrian bridges in October 2018 with record-breaking attendance of over 30,000 people in its first week.

-In addition to being a grand prize winner in SDS2’s Solid Steel Competition, the project was also recognized with several architectural awards, including the 2020 American Architecture Award from the European Centre & The Chicago Athenaeum.
+In addition to being a grand prize winner in SDS2’s Solid Steel Awards, the project was also recognized with several architectural awards, including the 2020 American Architecture Award from the European Centre & The Chicago Athenaeum.

 For Kaufman at Magnum, it was a crowning achievement—he delayed his retirement to see all phases of the project complete.